miwieg/SharedTask/index.md

 | 2 | *"Die aktuelle Situation zeigt vor allem..."* | 0 | 1 | 0 |
 | ... | ... | ... | ... | ... |

+The annotation guidelines for the data set can be obtained upon request.

 ## Evaluation